unjs/nitro/README.md

 #### `srcDir`

 Project source directory.
 Same as `rootDir` unless specified.
-Useful to move code into `src/`.
+Helpful to move code into `src/`.

 #### `scanDirs`

 - Default: (source directory when empty array)

-List of directories to scan and auto register files such as API routes.
+List of directories to scan and auto-register files, such as API routes.

 #### `buildDir`

 - Default: `.nitro`

-Nitro's temporary working directory for generating build related files.
+Nitro's temporary working directory for generating build-related files.

 #### `output`